0xMichaelRan/hypa-frontend/README.md

-# Hypa-frontend: Enterprise-Level Backend Permission Management System
+# Hypa-frontend: Backend Permission Management System

-Hypa-frontend is at the forefront of backend permission management, providing an open-source, cost-effective solution designed for the modern enterprise.
+Hypa-frontend is at the forefront of backend permission management, providing an open-source, cost-effective solution designed for the modern use.
 Its modular and plugin-oriented architecture, alongside the accelerated development of CRUD operations, makes it an ideal choice for businesses looking to streamline the construction and evolution of their backend management systems.

 ## Features